Curare is considered a poison in the world, although strictly speaking it is a very particular poison.

-Bernard discovered that curare acts on the neuroeffector junction of skeletal muscle by blocking its stimulation by the nerve impulse.
+Bernard discovered that curare acts on the neuroeffector junction of skeletal muscle by blocking its stimulation of the nerve impulse.

-His experiments developed between 1844 and 1856 were carried out with curare samples obtained in Brazil by a laboratory colleague of Bernard.
+His experiments conducted between 1844 and 1856 were carried out with curare samples obtained in Brazil by one of his laboratory colleagues.

 Let us remember that we are in Paris in 1856.
-It was not known to be a neurotransmitter, nor had acetylcholine been isolated.
+It was not known what was a neurotransmitter, nor had acetylcholine been isolated.
 Experiments in neuroscience were just beginning, and not much was known about neurons.

 Bernard explained how curare blocked neuromuscular transmission, interrupting the transmission of electrical impulses from nerves to muscles.

 Experimenting with frogs, he showed that curare acted selectively by blocking messages to the motor nerves reaching the muscles.
-Alfred Vulpian, Bernard’s disciple, observed, for his part, that curare applied near the motor plate, or the site of neuromuscular attachment, acted rapidly.
+Alfred Vulpian, a disciple of Bernard’s, observed that curare applied near the motor plate or the site of neuromuscular attachment acted rapidly.
 But it was not clear why.